 Streamlined transplant evaluations: When patients need a heart transplant, liver transplant or both, we have a streamlined evaluation process.
 We aim to reduce as many logistical burdens as we can to create a seamless care journey for patients and their families.

 Emphasis on research: Our doctors conduct research to ensure that we are constantly advancing the field of heart and liver disease management.
 We have developed best practices in caring for both progressive cardiac and liver disease as well as liver cancer.

-Specialized training: Our specialists train their colleagues, fellows, nurses and other care providers to improve their understanding of combined heart and liver disease.
+Specialized training: Our specialists train their colleagues, fellows, nurses, and other care providers to improve their understanding of combined heart and liver conditions.
 We also lead an annual educational symposium focused on heart and liver disease and transplantation.

 Through the Ahmanson/UCLA Health Adult Congenital Heart Disease Center, we have a dedicated survivorship program for patients who have undergone a type of open-heart surgery, called a Fontan operation.

 Almost all patients who have had a Fontan procedure experience liver congestion and fibrosis that may lead to liver failure.
 Through the program, specialists from multiple disciplines work together to help patients with the highest risk of combined heart and liver disease.